spacegrizzly/solarsystem/README.md

 # solarsystem
-Numerical simmulation of the solar solar system
+Numerical simulation of the solar system